shoeffner/mthesis/src/gaze_library.md

 [^gitworkflows]: There are many different ways to structure a Git workflow.
 One is the *GitFlow* branching model [@Driessen2010], which hugely influenced Gaze's workflow in the beginning.
-However, Gaze does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed on a common branch, the so called trunk.
+Gaze does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed on a common branch, the so called trunk.
 [^hashadvantages]: Having a unique hash for a code has other advantages as well, for example it can be used to verify the integrity of source code.
+  While for SHA1, the algorithm behind git's hash creation, a hash collision has been found [@Stevens2017], Git takes steps against it.
-[^onlydiffpushed]: Technically, only the differences between the original and the changed version need to be submitted, alongside some meta information.
+[^onlydiffpushed]: Technically, only the differences between the original and the changed version are submitted, alongside some meta information.

 Gaze is published on the source code hosting service [GitHub](https://github.com).
 Whenever a new commit is